1

 How much do addictions worker jobs pay per hour?

-As of Jul 8, 2026, the average hourly pay for addictions worker in the United States is $21.17, according to ZipRecruiter salary data.
+As of Aug 19, 2026, the average hourly pay for addictions worker in the United States is $21.17, according to ZipRecruiter salary data.
 Most workers in this role earn between $17.31 and $25.00 per hour, depending on experience, location, and employer.

-What is an addiction worker?
+What is an addictions worker?

-What are the key skills and qualifications needed to thrive as an Addictions Worker, and why are they important?
+What are the key skills and qualifications needed to thrive as an addictions worker, and why are they important?

 To thrive as an Addictions Worker, you need a background in psychology, social work, or addiction counseling, often supported by a relevant diploma or degree and certifications such as Certified Addiction Counselor (CAC).
 Familiarity with case management software, assessment tools, and intervention techniques is commonly required.
 Strong interpersonal skills, empathy, and the ability to maintain professional boundaries help build trust and support client recovery.
 These skills ensure effective client care, promote long-term recovery, and facilitate collaboration with multidisciplinary teams.